whisller/pytest-serverless/README.md

 ## Issues?
 Plugin is in early stage of development, so you might find some bugs or missing functionality.

-If possible create pull request that fixes particular problem.
+If possible create pull request (with tests) that fixes particular problem.